-For fiscal 1998, the amount of bonus which a participant was entitled to earn was derived from a Company Performance Factor and from an Individual Performance Factor.
-The Company Performance Factor was determined by reference to the financial performance of the Corporation relative to a targeted cash-based return on capital established by the Committee, which is intended to approximate the Corporadetermined by reference to the level of attainment of certain quantifiable and non-quantifiable company or individual goals which contribute to increasing the value of the Corporation to its shareholders.
-Individual Target Incentive Awards under the EVA Plan range from 65% of base compensation for the President and CEO to 35% of base compensation for other officers for fiscal 1998.
-Mr. Stratton's fiscal 1998 bonus equals 169% of his Target Incentive Award.
+For fiscal 2000, the amount of bonus which a participant was entitled to earn was derived from a Company Performance Factor and from an Individual Performance Factor.
+The Company Performance Factor was determined by reference to the financial performance of the Corporation relative to a targeted cash-based return on capital established by the Committee, which is intended to approximate the

+Corporation's weighted cost of capital.
+The Individual Performance Factor was determined by reference to the level of attainment of certain quantifiable and non-quantifiable company or individual goals which contribute to increasing the value of the Corporation to its shareholders.
+Individual Target Incentive Awards under the EVA Plan range from 75% of base compensation for the Chairman of the Board and Chief Executive Officer to 35% of base compensation for other officers for fiscal 2000.
+Mr. Stratton's fiscal 2000 bonus equals 173% of his Target Incentive Award.

 The EVA Plan provides the powerful incentive of an uncapped bonus opportunity, but also uses a "Bonus Bank" to ensure that significant EVA improvements are sustained before significant bonus awards are paid out.
 The Bonus Bank feature applies to those participants determined by the Committee to be "Executive Officers" under the EVA Plan.
-All of the named executive officers have been designated Executive Officers for fiscal 1998.
+All of the named executive officers have been designated Executive Officers for fiscal 2000.
 Each year, any accrued bonus in excess of 125% of the target bonus award is added to the outstanding Bonus Bank balance.
 The bonus paid is equal to the accrued bonus for the year, up to a maximum of 125% of the target bonus, plus 33% of the Bonus Bank balance at the end of the year.
 Thus, significant EVA improvements must be sustained for several years to ensure full payout of the accrued bonus.
 A Bonus Bank account is considered "at risk" in the sense that in any year the accrued bonus is negative, the negative bonus amount is subtracted from the outstanding Bonus Bank balance.
 In the event the outstanding Bonus Bank balance at the beginning of the year is negative, the bonus paid is limited to the accrued bonus up to a maximum of 75% of the target bonus.
 The executive is not expected to repay negative balances.
 On termination of employment due to death, disability or retirement or by the Corporation without cause, the available balance in the Bonus Bank will be paid to the terminating executive or his designated beneficiary or estate.
 Executive officers who voluntarily leave to accept employment elsewhere or who are terminated for cause will forfeit any positive available balance.